Data & Privacy Notice

 What are your rights?

 For information on how your information is used, how we maintain the security of our information, and to exercise your rights to access information we hold on you, please contact us.
 Similarly, if you believe that the information we hold is wrong or out of date, please let us know and we will update it.
-The person in this firm responsible for data protection is our Data Protection Officer, Hinesh Bhayani Director and enquires and requests can be sent to him by telephone on 0116 255112, by emailing firstname.lastname@example.org or in writing to 16 Pocklingtons Walk Leicester LE1 6BU.
+The person in this firm responsible for data protection is Hinesh Bhayani Director on 0116 2551122 or by email on firstname.lastname@example.org.

 Links to other websites